sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

    ssh -NL 8888:wn-gp-01:8888 USERNAME@spider.surfsara.nl

 where USERNAME is your username and ``wn-gp-01`` should changed to the node on which the python kernel is running.
-This tunneling command has to be running in a seperate terminal, and ensures the communication from port 8888 on the remote machine is forwarded to port 8888 on the local machine.
-The number 8888 on the right-hand side has to correspond to the port that is given when you start the jupyter notebook, which defaults to 8888.
+This tunneling command has to be running in a seperate terminal, and ensures the communication from port 8888 (right hand side) on the remote machine is forwarded to port 8888 (left hand side) on the local machine.
+The port that is given when you start the jupyter notebook defaults to 8888, but if it is already in use, the value will be different.

 Once the tunnel is open, start the notebook in a new terminal with: